revaturelabs/interviewquestions/Python/Python - File Handling/Delete.md

 os.remove("File.txt")
 ```

-The remove objects and path are described in the os module.So,you have to import the "os" module.
+The remove objects and path are described in the os module and hence it is to be imported.

 </details>

 ---

-2.What will be the use of checking the file is exist or not?
+2.What is the use of checking whether a file exists or not?

 <details><summary><b>Show Answer</b></summary>

-- To avoid obtaining an error, you would possibly need to check if the file exists before you try to delete it.
+- To avoid obtaining an error, we would possibly need to check if the file exists before trying to delete it.

 </details>

 ---

-3.Write a program to check if file is exist or not?
+3.Write a program to check if a file exist or not?

 <details><summary><b>Show Answer</b></summary>

-> If i want to check the given file is exist or not for that we can use .exists("file_name").
+> If we want to check whether the given file exists, we could use .exists("file_name")

 ```python
 import os